MiguelZablah/ReusableCode/README.md

 // Delete Cookie
 /*
 * If Cookie was not delete return null
-* If it was delete return a text with wath it was delete */ cookie.delete(cookieName);
+* If it was delete return a confirmation string
+*/
+cookie.delete(cookieName);
 ```